clei1/kwk-DOM-lab/README.md

 # Let's DOMinate...
-Karlie needs your helping making sure her super cool STL 2017 DOM appreciation website DOMinstrates how we can use javascript to interact with our HTML elements.
+Karlie needs your helping making sure her super cool CHI 2017 DOM appreciation website DOMinstrates how we can use javascript to interact with our HTML elements.

 ### So let's get to it....